argoproj-labs/old-argo-dataflow/README.md

 ### Data Input/Output Options

-* HTTP endpoints - slower, but easier to get right
+* HTTP endpoint - slower, but easier to get right
-* stdin/stdout - performance can be poor on these
 * named pipes - not commonly used, but core Linux capability for IPC
 * files - chunky - but great for grouping by key
 * socket - fast, but the low level programming is hard to get right
+* stdin/stdout - performance can be poor on these - can be achived more easily and flexible using FIFO

 We may well want several options.